kubernetes/website/content/en/blog/_posts/2023-10-18-gateway-api-time-to-switch-i2gw/index.md

 1. Read your Kube config file to extract the cluster credentials and the current active namespace.
 1. Search for ingresses and provider-specific resources in that namespace.
-1. Convert them to Gateway-API resources (Currently only Gateways and HTTPRoutes).
+1. Convert them to Gateway API resources (Currently only Gateways and HTTPRoutes).
 For other options refer run the tool with `-h` or refer to https://github.com/kubernetes-sigs/ingress2gateway#options

 4. Review the converted Gateway API resources, validate them, and then apply them to your cluster.

-5. Update your DNS to point to the new gateway.
+5. Update your DNS to point to the new Gateway.

 Note: make sure you test the newly created gateway before shifting the shifting 100% of the traffic.

-6. Make sure no traffic goes through your ingress and delete it.
+6. Once you've confirmed that no more traffic is going through your Ingress configuration, you can safely delete it.

 ## Wrapping up
 Achieving reliable, scalable and extensible networking has always been a challenging objective.